 Utility bills for private tenants

-Utility bills are payments for essential services like gas, electricity and water.
+Utility bills are bills for services like gas, electricity and water.

-a bill from the energy or water supplier
+get a bill from your energy or water supplier

 Some tenants have a prepayment meter for gas and electricity instead of a monthly bill.